What distinguishes DJ headphones from conventional headphones is a question that naturally arises as you begin to explore DJ headphones.

 The cue track is playing in the other ear while the current track is playing in the first category of DJs.
 You should keep in mind that this is only possible if your DJ headphones are wired for it AND if your controller or mixer has a “split cue” setting.

-The second group of DJs typically only cover one ear with headphones to hear the cue track.
+The second group of DJs typically only covers one ear with headphones to hear the cue track.
 The other ear, which is not covered, hears the music being played on the dance floor through monitor speakers.

 If you don’t know what monitor speakers are, glance at a pair of speakers next to the stage that is pointed in the direction of the DJ the next time you’re at a club.